 An obvious reason to visit Napa in the winter (or any wine country) are the crowds.
 The fact that Napa wineries are less crowded should be enough to get you out here.
 You get more attentions and sometimes, you get a little more tastes.

 Pictured here is Hall Wines in Napa.
 This place is gorgeous and you almost feel as if you were in an art museum.
 We walked in with no appointment, and had wine tastings at the bar.
 We later went outside and enjoyed their fire pits.

 Although you should always make appointments at you wineries, in the winter they're not as necessary.
 We walked into several wineries without an appointment and we're still able to taste.
-Some of these wineries were; Hall Wines, Round Pound Estate, Pina Cellars, Caymus, CakeBread Cellars, Etude, and Orin Swift Tasting Room in Healsberg.
+Some of these wineries were; Hall Wines, Round Pound Estate, Pina Cellars, Caymus, CakeBread Cellars, Etude, and Orin Swift Tasting Room.

 4. Mustard Fields

 This is another obvious reason to visit Napa in the winter, are the mustard fields.
-Just around the end of January, all of Napa begins to bloom with Mustard flowers, or mustards weeds, or whatever you want to call them.
-Make sure you don't miss this because as of this writing, these mustards flowers are babies and in just a few weeks, they will be blooming a florescent yellow.
+Just around the end of January, all of Napa begins to bloom with Mustard flowers, or mustard fields, or whatever you want to call them.
+Make sure you don't miss this because as of this writing, these mustard fields are babies and in just a few weeks, they will be blooming a florescent yellow.

 5. Lower Hotel Prices

 Lower hotel pricing is another benefit to visiting Napa in the Winter.
 We love visiting these time of the year due to this reason..
 Hotel pricing is at a lower rate and we can usually book some of the higher end hotels at a better rate.